The spiritual use of cannabis is a topic that many don’t discuss since we only talk about the negative effects of cannabis in our daily lives.

 This is brought about by the difference in ideas and perceptions in the mind of cannabis.
 People have different beliefs as far as cannabis is concerned.

-Spiritual Uses of Marijuana for Meditation
+Spiritual Uses of Cannabis for Meditation

-Marijuana tends to boost your meditation practice with simple stress relief.
+Cannabis tends to boost your meditation practice with simple stress relief.
 It deepens a meditator’s spiritual life creating a bigger room for mental focus.